MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

 - [ ] C. To preprocess data before training a machine learning model `This is incorrect because publishing an inference pipeline is not related to data preprocessing.`
 - [x] D. To deploy a machine learning model as a web service for real-time predictions `This is the correct answer because publishing an inference pipeline deploys the model as a web service for real-time predictions.`

-## Q: Components of an Inference Pipeline
+## Q12: Components of an Inference Pipeline

 > Which component is essential for making predictions in an inference pipeline?